poinck/ocelot/README.md

 ## FAQ

 **Will `ocelot` run with wayland?**
-If all dependencies and `monsterwm` will support libwayland then I can maybe adjust the intructions to install and setup `ocelot`.
+If all dependencies and `monsterwm` will support libwayland then I can maybe adjust the instructions to install and setup `ocelot`.
 Currently I do not plan to port it to libwayland.
 If you can do it, that'll be great! *(:*

 ## License
 Licensed under MIT/X Consortium License, see [LICENSE][law] file for more